Skip to main content

 Can I get a bridge prescription to match my previous care plan from an external facility?

-No. To maintain the highest standard of safety and clinical accuracy, all new patients—including those previously diagnosed with ADHD at an external facility—must successfully complete our 3-visit diagnostic process before any controlled substance medications can be prescribed.
+No. To maintain the highest standard of safety and clinical accuracy, all new patients - including those previously diagnosed with ADHD at an external facility - must complete our 3-visit diagnostic process before any controlled substance medications can be prescribed.

-What is the difference between the ADHD - Comprehensive health assessment and a Wellness exam?
+What's the difference between the ADHD - Comprehensive health assessment (AHA) and an Annual wellness exam (AWE)?

-The Wellness exam appointment type isn’t specific to ADHD care.
-All primary care patients may book this appointment for preventative care.
+The wellness exam appointment type isn’t specific to ADHD care.
+Patients may book an annual wellness exam (AWE) for preventative care.
 This appointment includes screening for diseases, keeping track of certain markers such as blood pressure or cholesterol levels, and supporting healthy lifestyle choices and changes.

 Unsure which visit to select?
 Use our guide to help you identify the best appointment type for your needs.